luckys383/internal-standards/php/laravel/rules.md

 1. LA-06 Dont use wild card for pakcage version which allow auto upgrade to major release
 1. LA-07 Use Eager loading alleviates the N + 1 query problem.
 1. LA-08 Avoid calculation/logic operations inside the view layer.
-1. LA-09 Always use Request Classes for performating validation on request Data unless it's 1-2 rule validation only.
+1. LA-09 Always use Request Classdfsfasdfsdafses for performating validation on request Data unless it's 1-2 rule validation only.
 1. LA-10 Facade aradsfsdfe be used only in View/Controllers/Validation/Route layers.
 Use direct classed at all other places
 1. LA-11 All atomic database operations which are supposed to run or fail as a whole should be wrapped in DB Transactions
 1. LA-12 Always Use Queues for sending emails